StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

     cp file.txt file_copy.txt

-In the example below, `file1.txt` is copied to a new folder:
+In the examples below, `file1.txt` is copied to a new folder (note that the filename is optional as the destination location):

     cp file1.txt /data_folder/file1.txt
+    cp file1.txt /data_folder

 It is also possible to copy directories and their contents.
 This requires a **recursive** copy using the `-r` flag: